 Mr Hagman joined the Board in 2005 and became the Chairman of the Audit Committee in 2009.
 He joined Arthur Andersen in 1971 and became the managing partner in Scotland in 1982.
 He spent the last five years until 2002 in London as a managing partner on the UK Leadership Team.
 He is a director of WA Baxter & Sons Limited.
 He was formerly a trustee of the National Galleries of Scotland and a director of British Polythene Industries plc, Glen Group plc, Scottish Financial Enterprise and Scottish Enterprise.Lord Macpherson of Earl’s Court, GCB - Director

-Lord Macpherson joined the Board in 2016.
-Lord Macpherson was Permanent Secretary to the Treasury from 2005 to 2016, leading the department through the global economic and financial crisis.
+Lord Macpherson joined the Board in 2016 and was appointed Senior Independent Director in 2019.
+He was Permanent Secretary to the Treasury from 2005 to 2016, leading the department through the global economic and financial crisis.
 Prior to that, he held a number of senior posts at the Treasury, including Principal Private Secretary to Ken Clarke and Gordon Brown.
 An economist by training, he worked for Peat Marwick consulting and the CBI before joining the Treasury.
-Lord Macpherson is currently Chairman of C Hoare and Co, a director of British Land plc and is a visiting Professor at King’s College, London.Dame Mariot Leslie - Director
+Lord Macpherson is currently chairman of C Hoare and Co, a director of British Land plc, and is a visiting Professor at King’s College, London.Dame Mariot Leslie - Director

-Dame Mariot Leslie joined the Board on 1 January 2019.
-Mariot was a member of the Diplomatic Service from 1977 until her retirement in 2014.
-In the course of her career she represented the UK overseas in Singapore, Germany, France and Italy, ran the FCO's Policy Planning Staff, and was a member of the British Government's Joint Intelligence Committee.
-She was the British Ambassador to Norway from 2002-2006 and the UK's Permanent Representative to NATO from 2010 to 2014.Karyn Lamont, CA - Director
+Dame Mariot Leslie joined the Board in 2019.
+She was a member of the Diplomatic Service from 1977 until her retirement in 2014.
+In the course of her career she represented the UK overseas in Singapore, Germany, France and Italy, ran the FCO’s Policy Planning Staff, and was a member of the British Government’s Joint Intelligence Committee.
+She was the British Ambassador to Norway from 2002–2006 and the UK’s Permanent Representative to NATO from 2010 to 2014.Karyn Lamont, CA - Director

-Ms Lamont joined the Board on 4 April 2019.
+Ms Lamont joined the Board in 2019.
 Karyn is a chartered accountant and former audit partner at PricewaterhouseCoopers.
 She has over 25 years experience providing audit and other services to a range of clients across the UK’s financial services sector, including a number of investment trusts.
-Karyn is audit committee chairman of The Scottish Investment Trust plc and of The North American Income Trust plc and also fulfils that role at The Scottish Building Society.
+Karyn is audit committee chairman of The Scottish Investment Trust plc, The North American Income Trust plc, The Scottish Building Society and Iomart Group.

 Actual investors help shape the new world.